Ccolson91/java-capstone/README.md

 ## Summary

 (Java Capstone) allows customer-facing businesses to use customer data to build automated marketing systems to connect with their audience and increase conversion rates.
-Users can register and login to their account, input customers to be assigned to pre-defined buyer profiles, and create automated email marketing sequences based on purchase history, average number of visits, and more.
+Users can register and login to their account, input customers to be assigned to pre-defined buyer profiles, and use automated email marketing sequences based on purchase history, average number of visits, and more.

 ## MVP